hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_aws.md

 ### Memcached Telnet Commands

 Execute the steps below to verify that the MySQL query is getting stored in Memcached.
-1. Connect to the Memcached server with Telnet and start a session:
+1. Connect to the Memcached server with Telnet and start a session.
 ```console
 telnet localhost 11211
 ```
-2. Retrieve data from Memcached through Telnet:
+2. Retrieve data from Memcached through Telnet.
 ```console
 get <key>
 ```